BLISSFIELD COMMUNITY SCHOOLS ACCEPTABLE USE POLICY

 PARENT OR GUARDIAN

 As the parent or guardian of this student, I have read the Acceptable Use Policy for Network computers and the Internet.
 I understand that this access is designed for educational purposes.
 Blissfield community Schools has taken precautions to eliminate controversial material.
 However, I also recognize it is impossible for Blissfield Community Schools to restrict access to all controversial materials and I will not hold them responsible for materials acquired on the network.
 Further, I accept full responsibility for supervision when my child is not in a school setting.
+Along with offering 1:1 devices and internet access, Blissfield Community Schools also offers virtual courses for students to take, typically for electives and credit recovery.
+These courses are available for all students.
+By signing the registration checklist you acknowledge your student's opportunity to take online courses and recognize the responsibility that comes along with that privilege.
 I thereby give permission to issue an account for my child and certify that the information contained on this form is correct.

 Parent or Guardian’s Name (please print):_______________________________________________